Daniel-Hug/stat-JS/README.md

  - `medianAbsoluteDeviation`
  - `zScores`

 They are all methods of the `stat` object.
-They all accept an array as their only argument. `stat.modes` and `stat.zScores` return an array, and the rest will return a number.
+They all accept an array as their only argument. `stat.countEach` returns an object, `stat.modes` and `stat.zScores` return an array, and the rest return a number.